"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Study 1: Understanding BLV People's Preferences, Experiences, and Challenges with AI-based Captioning of Product Images

-To understand participants' experience using AI tools for product captioning tasks, we asked them about their captioning process.
-Considering the tool they used most, nearly half of the participants (47.7\%, n=41) said it took 2-4 minutes to get the information they wanted, with others saying it took 0-1 minutes (27.9\%, n=24) or 5-9 minutes (19.8\%, n=17).
-Two-thirds of participants (67.1\%, n=49) said taking a good photo was the hardest part of the process, and roughly half (45.9\%, n=34) said it took the longest.
-Multiple photos were often needed, with most participants (62.8\%, n=54) saying 2-3 photos; fewer needed just one photo (23.3\%, n=20) or more than four photos (10.5\%, n=9).
-For some participants, taking photos was difficult due to physical disabilities, which made it hard to hold the camera steady.
+Despite research on supporting BLV people to take photos \cite{lee2019revisiting, jayant2011supporting, vazquez2014assisted, ahmetovic2020recog}, it remains a key challenge for image captioning.
+With the tool they used most, nearly half of the participants (47.7\%, $n=41$) said it took 2--4 minutes to get the desired information, followed by 0--1 minutes (27.9\%, $n=24$) or 5--9 minutes (19.8\%, $n=17$).
+Two-thirds of participants (67.1\%, $n=49$) said taking a good photo was the hardest part of the captioning process, and roughly half (45.9\%, $n=34$) said it took the longest.
+Multiple photos were often needed, with most participants (62.8\%, $n=54$) saying 2--3 photos; fewer needed just one photo (23.3\%, $n=20$) or more than four photos (10.5\%, $n=9$).
+For some participants, taking photos was difficult due to physical disabilities that made it hard to hold the camera steady.
 Participants described learning to take photos over time, including learning from how Aira interpreters guide them to angle their camera and adjust the environment for visual captioning.

-\subsubsection{Current tools make it difficult to assess and resolve image quality issues}
+\subsubsection{Current Tools Make It Difficult to Assess and Resolve Image Quality Issues}